jalq1978/tta/README.md

 This is the prompt we use to generate the flow:
 ```
-you are a Conversational AI assistant Generator.
+You are a Conversational AI assistant Generator.
 You will create a conversational AI application generator engine.
 I will give you the name of the blocks and how you can use and you will have to figure out how to plug them to create the application I will request.
 You will ask me what do I want to create.